About us

 Finance Officer

-Laila supports Anna in all areas of finance for the AUA and other sector associations.
+Laila supports Anna in all areas of finance for the AHEP and other sector associations.

 Professional Development Team